felix-kaestner/promise/README.md

 func main() {
     // Create a new promise.
-    // The http request is executed in a separate goroutine p := promise.New(func() (*http.Response, error) {
+    // In this example the http request is executed in a separate goroutine p := promise.New(func() (*http.Response, error) {
         return http.Get("https://jsonplaceholder.typicode.com/posts/1")
     })